 The Link Assistant feature is available to customers with a Pro plan or above for All in One SEO Pro.

-In this article, we’ll provide an introduction to the following features of Link Assistant:
+Here we’ll provide an introduction to the features in Link Assistant.

 To get started with Link Assistant, click on Link Assistant in the All in One SEO menu.

 The first screen you’ll see in Link Assistant is the Overview which is a dashboard that shows information about the content and links on your site.

 - Posts Crawled – This is a count of how many posts have been crawled by Link Assistant so far.
 This includes content in all post types you’ve included in the Post Types setting under Link Assistant » Settings.
 You’ll also see an indicator in the top right corner of the Overview that shows the percentage of links scanned on your site.
 If you have a large site with a lot of links, the scan may take some time.
 You can safely leave the screen or log out of your site and the scan will continue processing links in your content.

 - Orphaned Posts – This is a count of how many posts on your site are orphaned.
 Orphaned posts are content that have no inbound internal links yet and may be more difficult to find by search engines.
 You can filter the Links Report by Orphaned Posts.

 - External Links – This is a count of how many external links you have on your site.
 External links are links that go to sites other than your own.
 They help your visitors by linking them to related content on other authoritative sites which they would find helpful.